You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 Filing an offer in compromise, filing an appeal, signing an IRS Form 900 waiver (a voluntary extension), and some other actions can toll the Statute of Limitations and allow the IRS more time to collect.

 Federal Statute of Limitations on Assessment of Taxes.
-There is a three-year limitation on the assessment of new taxes and penalties by the IRS running from the date that the return was filed.
+There is a three-year limitation on the IRS's assessment of new taxes and penalties, which runs from the date the return was filed.
 IRC § 6665(a).
 This limitation extends to six years when the taxpayer has failed to declare a significant amount of income.
 IRC § 6501(e).

-Pennsylvania Statute of Limitations on Collection of Taxes.
+Pennsylvania Statute of Limitations on Tax Collection.
 Pennsylvania recently enacted a 10-year Statute of Limitations on the collection of state taxes.
-The Statue covers most state taxes, with a few exceptions.
+The Statute covers most state taxes, with a few exceptions.
 However, this ten-year limitation applies to taxes due after 2021.
 The state will have until 2030 to collect taxes due before 2021, regardless of the original due date.

 Pennsylvania Statute of Limitations on Assessment of Taxes.
-Pennsylvania has a three-year limitation on assessing new taxes that runs from the date of the original assessment.
+Pennsylvania has a three-year limitation on assessing new taxes that runs from the original assessment date.
 061 PA Code 119.14.
 This period could be extended to six years if the taxpayer underreported income by at least 25 percent.
 061 PA Code 119.15.
 However, the limitation does not apply in cases involving fraud, tax evasion, or failure to file forms.
 061 PA Code § 119.16.
-In other words, the state can assess new taxes for only three years (or six, if there is significant under-reported income) but has no limit on the assessment of new taxes in cases of fraud, tax evasion or failure to file.
+In other words, the state can assess new taxes for only three years (or six if there is significant under-reported income) but has no limit on assessing new taxes in cases of fraud, tax evasion, or failure to file.

 Quick Note: Bankruptcy filings will suspend statutes of limitations on taxes for the duration of bankruptcy plus six months.
 Although this is not always a problem, your attorney will need to consider it, particularly if you are close to the end of the statutory collection period.